onflow/flow-go/pkg/language/docs/language.md

 // Declare a structure named `Token`, which has a constant field
 // named `id` and a variable field named `balance`.
 //
-// Both fields are initialized through the initializer
+// Both fields are initialized through the initializer.
 //
-// The public modifier is used here to allow these fields to be
+// The public access modifier `pub` is used in this example to allow
-// read in outer scopes.
-Access control will be explained
+// thes fields to be read in outer scopes.
-// in a later section.
+// Access control will be explained in a later section.
 //
 struct Token {
     pub let id: Int